 The comments come as the Trump administration has quietly authorized temporary purchases of Russian oil already at sea, citing the need to stabilize energy markets disrupted by the conflict with Iran.
 US Treasury officials characterized the move as a "limited, temporary measure" designed to prevent price spikes rather than a fundamental policy shift.
 Yet for European officials who have endured significant economic pain to maintain sanctions pressure on Russia, the distinction offers little comfort.

 To understand today's headlines, we must look at yesterday's decisions.
 When Russia invaded Ukraine in February 2022, the Western response centered on comprehensive sanctions designed to cripple Moscow's war-making capacity.
-Energy sanctions—particularly the EU's phased embargo on Russian oil and the G7's price cap mechanism—were among the most painful measures, costing European economies dearly as they scrambled to find alternative suppliers.
+Energy sanctions—particularly the EU's phased embargo on oil and the price cap mechanism—were among the most painful measures, costing European economies dearly as they scrambled to find alternative suppliers.